Overcome Depression Naturally And Feel Better

 Depression sucks the energy right out of you making it difficult to function.
 Although it may not appear easy, it is possible to overcome depression and rid yourself of it completely through mastering a set of self-help tools.

-My own life was plagued with bouts of debilitating depression for twelve years.
+I know how depression feels; my own life was plagued with bouts of debilitating depression.
 It need not take that long however to come out of it because there is greater understanding of the psychology of depression these days and effective strategies for dealing with it.